Sad News, Wolf’s Museum of Mystery in St. Augustine burned down this morning.

 It started as the personal home of Wolfgang Von Mertz.
 A man who traveled and collected rare items from all over the world.
 Because they continually bought and sold exhibit items, you never knew what you might see when visiting.

-Wolfgang Von Mertz was born in 1974 is a successful Florida attorney, well-educated and traveled.
+Wolfgang Von Mertz was born in 1974 and is a successful Florida attorney, well-educated, and traveled.
 He is the youngest of eight, whom he has described as hoarders, stating “when they got tired of their stuff they’d kick it down to me.”
 Wolf and his wife Ali opened their Victorian home and personal collection up to the public in 2013.